Priyanshu8900/machine-learning-/README.md

 # machine-learning-
- I have created three dataset with one containing phished and legitimate websites with 24 features of URl and HTTPs with phished marked as -1 followed by legitimate marked as 1 with the features present or not is marked  0 and 1
+ I have created three dataset with one containing phished and legitimate websites with 24 features of URl and HTTPs with phished marked as -1 followed by legitimate marked as 1 with the features present or not is marked  0 and 1 then I ahev trained my random forest model with trainning accuracy of above 99 percent and followed by testing which also above 99 percent and when I tested on unseen dataset its  shows with 100 accuracy